 The City of Lake Charles will implement all programs at this time, unless noted otherwise in the respective program descriptions.
-The State may allocate additional funds to parishes or other subrecipients through future Substantial Action Plan Amendments based on its continued assessment of unmet needs, mitigation needs, and available funding.
+The City may allocate additional funds to projects through future Substantial Action Plan Amendments based on its continued assessment of unmet needs, mitigation needs, and available funding.
 The programs established in this Action Plan are not entitlement programs and are subject to available funding.